 The technology industry has snowballed in the last few decades.
 Most businesses now use some form of technology and the technology they are using is likely changing faster than they can anticipate.
 With the rapid speed at which technology is moving and the stiff competition in today’s economy, it is essential that businesses are able to stay focused on their core business competencies.

 How does a technology company stay on top of its game?

 They use Scrum to build and maintain large-scale projects.

-Take a company like BETSOL, who has two offices on opposite sides of the world, located in opposite time zones.
-Co-located teams are the ideal prescription for using Scrum because face-to-face communication is always most straightforward and most effective.
+Take a company like BETSOL, which has two offices on opposite sides of the world, located in opposite time zones.
+Co-located teams are the ideal prescription for using Scrum because face-to-face communication is always the most straightforward and most effective.
 However, that is not always possible, which is the case here at BETSOL.
 We use distributed teams to our advantage, using Scrum to help our Development Teams to stay on track.